erfannayeb/HackTheBox-Labs/Network-Fundamentals/Redeemer/writeup.md

 the requirepass directive, bind Redis to localhost only using bind 127.0.0.1, and never expose Redis directly to the internet or untrusted networks.

+---

+Replace `10.129.X.X` with your actual IP and paste your real flag.
+Want me to continue with Responder?